 Nerve Conduction Velocity (NCV)

-A nerve conduction velocity (NCV) is another form of electrical stimulation testing, used to measure the conduction of nerve impulses; similar to EMG testing.
+A nerve conduction velocity (NCV) is another form of electrical stimulation testing.
+This test measures the conduction of nerve impulses, similar to EMG testing.

 Computed tomography (CT)

 Computed Tomography (CT) scan uses x-ray images to create cross-sectional images of the body.